mahgoe/ICT-Modul295-JetstreamWebAPI/README.md

-# ICT-Modul 295 - Jetstream Skiservice WebAPI
+# ICT-Module 295 - Jetstream Skiservice WebAPI

 ## Overview
 The Jetstream Ski Service API is a robust backend service designed to manage the [Website](https://github.com/mahgoe/ICT_Modul294_Praxisarbeit) we created in the past.
 It provides endpoints for registration, status updates, prioriry and a JWT authentification.